runandrew/note2anki/README.md

 ## Set up

 1. Install this plugin through Obsidian's community plugins directory
-1. Install [AnkiConnect](https://foosoft.net/projects/anki-connect/), a add-on for Anki that exposes an HTTP API.
+1. Install [AnkiConnect](https://foosoft.net/projects/anki-connect/), an add-on for Anki that exposes an HTTP API.
 See the [installation instructions](https://foosoft.net/projects/anki-connect#installation).
 1. While Anki is open, grant Obsidian access to the AnkiConnect API by going into Note2Anki's settings and clicking "Request Permission"
 1. Now you're ready to create cards!